S63781/O8ANGE/README.md

  - [Leaflet](https://leafletjs.com/)

 ## Disclaimer
-<b>I ( Lokesh Pandey a.k.a Hax4Us )  Provides no warranty with this software and will not be responsible for any direct or indirect damage caused due to the usage of this tool.<br>
+<b>I ( Sunfeast Melody Developer of O8ANGE )  Provides no warranty with this software and will not be responsible for any direct or indirect damage caused due to the usage of this tool.<br>
 O8ANGE is built for both Educational and Internal use ONLY.</b>